oarmstrong/olint/README.md

 [issues](https://github.com/oarmstrong/olint/issues/new) for any bugs or feature requests.
 PRs with improvements are always welcome too!

-Alternatively you may send questions or patches to `<ollie@armstrong.io>` if you'd prefer.
+Alternatively you may contact `ollie@armstrong.io` if you'd prefer.

 Contributor guidelines are simply: don't be a dick.
 This project is welcoming of contributions from anyone, quality of code is the only thing to be judged or